correct your eyes while

 If you have ever thought of doing laser surgery or being rid of your contact lenses or glasses, this technique may be suitable for you!
 Ortho-K is typically half the cost of Lasik eye surgery, with none of the risks or potential side effects.

 HOW MUCH DOES ORTHO-K COST?
-IS ORTHO-K COVERED BY MY HEALTH FUND?
+IS it COVERED BY MY HEALTH FUND?
 IS ORTHO-K COVERED BY MEDICARE?

 As Ortho-K is an incredibly personalised service, prices vary depending on the prescription and the complexity of the eyes.
 Ortho-K is typically half the cost of Lasik eye surgery, with none of the risks or potential side effects.
 Some health funds partially rebate Ortho-K, so Ortho-K can be claimed with your health fund, depending on your cover.
 The inital assessment for Ortho-K is rebatable under medicare, depending on eligibility.
 In some cases the Ortho-K eye test can be fully rebated from medicare.